 Despite the transparency bit, the numbers make a pretty strong case for Traditional Publishing.
 The catch is signing one up.
 But if you can snag a deal, the traditionally published author cannot lose money.

 Okay, so we understand our options and also the math.
 Neither looks easy, but since there isn’t another option, what does it take to work well with either?

 First, whichever path you choose, start with a good book.
-A book is a product which can be very hard to advertise & sell, and yet if the word-of-mouth catches, it will sell itself.
+A book is a product that can be very hard to advertise & sell, and yet if word-of-mouth catches, it will sell itself.
 And that kind of word-of-mouth only comes from awesome writing.